dmar-bonn/aipp-survey/README.md

 (ii) robotic applications.
 We explore synergies, recent trends, and highlight the benefits of learning-based methods in AIPP frameworks.
 Finally, we discuss key challenges and promising future directions to enable more generally applicable and robust robotic data-gathering systems through learning.
-We provide a comprehensive catalogue of papers reviewed in our survey, including publicly available repositories, to facilitate future studies in the field.
+We provide a comprehensive catalog of papers reviewed in our survey, including publicly available repositories, to facilitate future studies in the field.

 If you found this work useful for your own research, feel free to cite it.